TommytheMonkey/takeo_dev/replit.md

 - Features:
   - Large white Takeoff Monkey logo centered at top
   - "Takeo: pre-construction, unjammed" headline in white
-  - Five navigation links: See the deck, Our Story, Whitepaper, Demo, Widgets
+  - Four navigation links: See the deck, Our Story, Whitepaper, Demo
   - Showcase area with slideshow component (ready for demo screenshots)
   - "Get Updates" CTA with email capture modal (Google Sheets integration)
   - Footer with copyright and link to www.takeoffmonkey.com